 The woman in the photograph is my great-aunt Faye Doherty (1914-2006), who was a nurse.
 Some of the haiku in today’s post and Monday’s post were inspired by her, her kindness and her dedication to the work she loved.

-The full set of contributions to EarthRise Rolling Haiku Collaboration 2020 is available as a free download here.
-A very big thank you to all the contributors and to Jim Kacian and the Haiku Foundation for putting this edition together.
+The full set of contributions to EarthRise Rolling Haiku Collaboration 2020 is available as a free download from the Haiku Foundation.
+A very big thank you to all the contributors and to Jim Kacian and the team for putting this edition together.

 Wishing you all a wonderful Wednesday and may you stay safe and well,